ReSpec Group Support Space Community Agreements

 This is a community space where different points on a journey of learning and growing are acknowledged.
 We want to engage in critical dialogue through conscious questioning and active listening.

 While all are expected to make their best effort to be respectful, there is an understanding that someone may say something that results in unintentional offense and hurt feelings for those around.
-If someone calls you out on something, it’s an invitation to hear it, not an invitation to defend.
+If someone calls you out on something, do your best to manage your defensiveness and listen with good faith.

 Take Care of yourself!

-Stay hydrated, take deep breaths when things feel intense, grab a comforting item or snack; these conversations are hard and can be dysregulating.
+Stay hydrated, take deep breaths when things feel intense, grab a comforting item or snack.
 We learn best when our needs are met; discomfort is a natural part of making change in our lives, and self-regulation makes embodying those changes possible.

 We want to note here as well that because we have people of different identities in the room, sometimes we ourselves may have been victims of the types of harm that other people may describe causing.
 While we are not spotlighting the experience of victimhood in this space, we want to acknowledge, honor, and take care of those feelings as they come up.